g41797/matryoshka-io/kitchen/docs/building-blocks/mailbox.md

 ## Mailboxes are themselves exchangeable

-A Mailbox is built from a `PolyNode`, same as any application object.
+A Mailbox is built from a `PolyNode`, same as any application Item.

 - A Mailbox can be sent through another Mailbox.
 - A Mailbox can be stored in a Pool.